Lesson Plans

 Ask:

-“Can we use money in different ways?”
+“Can we use the same money more than once?”

-3. Guided Practice (5 minutes)
+6. Guided Practice (3 minutes)

 Show picture cards and ask:

-“Would someone use money for this?”
+“Would you use money for this?”

-“Is this a need or a want?”
+“Is this something people need or want?”

 Teacher reinforces: